Appdynamics/config-assessment-tool/README.md

 - Administrator (Default)
 - Analytics Administrator (Default)

-### UI method
+### 1) UI method

-Obtain frontend and backend Docker images via:
+This method will automatically create local Docker images if not already in the local registry and runs them using the newly built images:

 1. Download or clone the latest `Source Code.zip` from [here](https://github.com/Appdynamics/config-assessment-tool/releases)
 2. `cd config-assessment-tool`